Packing cycles in undirected group-labelled graphs: Main theorem

-Next suppose outcome (2)-(b) holds, that there exists a $\Gamma$-bipartite wall $(W_0,\gamma)$ with a pure $\Gamma$-odd linkage $\mcl=\{L_1,\dots,L_{3k}\}$.
-Let $R$ denote the top row of $W_0$.
-If $\mcl$ is in series, then clearly $R \cup (\cup\mcl)$ contains $k$ disjoint nonzero cycles.
+If $\mcl$ is in series, then clearly $R \cup (\cup\mcl)$ contains $k$ disjoint $\Gamma$-nonzero cycles, each of which consists of a path $L$ in $\mcl$ (which is $\Gamma$-nonzero) and the subpath of $R$ connecting two endpoints of $L$ (which is $\Gamma$-zero by \eqref{eqn:oddlinkage}).
 If $\mcl$ is nested, then we can connect the endpoints of each path $L_i$ in $\mcl$ by using the two vertical paths of $W_0$ that contain the two endpoints of $L_i$ and the $i$-th horizontal path, where $L_i$ is the $i$-th path in $\mcl$ from the center of the nest.
-This again gives $k$ disjoint nonzero cycles.
+This again gives $k$ disjoint $\Gamma$-nonzero cycles by \eqref{eqn:oddlinkage}.

-Now suppose $\mcl$ is crossing.
+Now suppose that $\mcl$ is crossing.
 Let $x_i$ and $y_i$ denote the left and right endpoint of $L_i$ respectively.
 We may assume that $x_i$ is to the left of $x_j$ for all $i<j$.